- Prepare for the future of healthcare

 - Individual resume and cover letter review, tips, and advice

-- Free certification exam voucher(s) up graduation (depends on program of study)
+- Free certification exam voucher(s) up completion (depends on program of study)

-- Access to Career Step's help hotline for 6 months after graduation
+- Access to Career Step's help hotline for 6 months after completion

 - What materials and computer specifications are required to complete the course?

-Your enrollment includes everything you will need to train for a successful career as a medical administrative assistant.
-Your enrollment includes:
+Your program includes everything you will need to train for a successful career as a medical administrative assistant.
+Your training includes:

 - Complete ebook library

-- Free certification exam voucher(s) up graduation (depends on program of study)
+- Free certification exam voucher(s) up completion (depends on program of study)

 Since the course is completely online, your computer will play an important role in your learning experience.
 We recommend the following minimum computer system specifications: